 The Sustainable Development Goals (SDGs) are a set of 17 global goals set by the United Nations General Assembly for the “Transforming our World: the 2030 Agenda for Sustainable Development.”
 They cover issues such as poverty, hunger, health, education, global warming, gender equality, water, sanitation, energy, urbanization, environment, and social justice.
 SDGs FOR ALL STUDENTS is an initiative launched by Gustolab International in May 2018 to foster dialogue among students, academics, educators, and researchers on the importance of learning about, and acting towards sustainability.
 We do this through our courses, academic internships, events and communication campaigns.
 The Sustainable Development Goals (SDGs) are a great tool to explore the meaning of sustainability as they pertain to issues that are worldwide regarding every human being.

-List of our activities and events in 2018 to raise awareness among students and professors about issues related to Sustainability and the potential of the SDGs.
+List of our activities and events to raise awareness among students and professors about issues related to Sustainability and the potential of the SDGs.

 An online course to raise awareness among future generations